ontodev/cogs/README.md

 Please be aware that if you do not transfer ownership to the service account, `cogs delete` will not work.
 All other commands will work with just "Editor" access.
 If you do transfer ownership, you can always transfer ownership back to yourself using the [`share`](#share) command.

+`connect` will automatically fetch the existing sheets from the remote Google Spreadsheet.
+To get the local copies, just run `cogs merge`.

 ### `delete`

 Running `delete` reads the configuration data in `.cogs/config.tsv` to retrieve the spreadsheet ID.
 This spreadsheet is deleted in Google Sheets and the `.cogs` directory containing all project data is also removed.
 Any local TSV/CSV tables specified as sheets in the spreadsheet are left untouched.